Leaks can waste water, damage your home, and encourage unwanted organic growth. Unfortunately, because you

 If you have noticed an increase in your water bill, a musty smell around a drain, a change in water flow,

-or other warning signs of an active leak contact HELP Plumbing, Heating, Cooling and Electric.
+or other warning signs of an active leak contact HELP Plumbing, Heating, Cooling and Drains.
 We can detect

 and treat leaks anywhere in your home, including those that affect hidden pipes in your walls or floors.